fuliginis/67.valmistumine/README.md

+# 67.valmistumine

-# 67.valmistumine on esimene punkt tegevuste ahelas - soov areneda.
+See on esimene punkt tegevuste ahelas - soov areneda.